KrisnaG/Secure-Client-Server-Java/README.md

 ### ***Client Usage***

+The client will connect to the server through the secure channel and check the server for authenticity.
+Once connected to the server they will exchange keys, one for symmetric encryption and the other for HMAC.

 Once the client is started, the user would then be presented with a message to enter a username to connect to with the server.
 If the username is already connected, the client will be disconnected.
 If the user successfully connects, the server responds with CONNECT: OK, with is presented to the user.

 Once connected, the client is presented with the following options: